JordanLazzaro/GPT2/README.md

 # GPT2
-Fine-tune GPT-2 117M on PG essays
+From scratch GPT-2 117M for fine-tuning on PG essays (and future datasets)